Basware/typescript-ng1-style/further_topics.md

 - Don't go overboard with ES6-experimental features like @decorators.

 - Don't use the old TS module syntax (pre-1.5, 'module { }'), real ES6 style modules are the preferrend syntax.

+- Minimize ///<reference imports.
+Only reference one .d.ts file (that further references all the relevant .d.ts files like angular.d.ts and lodash.d.ts).
+Do not use .d.ts files for your own TypeScript code, restrict it to third party libraries.